Using PostgreSQL

 Deploy

-Package and deploy your project, for example using MTA-based deployment.
+You can package and deploy that application, for example using MTA-based deployment.

 Automatic Schema Evolution